RibirX/Ribir/docs/builtin_widget/declare_builtin_fields.md

  	 - specify how rounded the corners have of the widget.
 - padding : [`EdgeInsets`]
  	 - set the padding area on all four sides of a widget.
+- global_anchor : [`AnchorPosition`]
+ 	 - Anchor the widget's position using logical coordinates
 - cursor : [`CursorIcon`]
  	 - assign cursor to the widget.
 - margin : [`impl EdgeInsets`]